The most beautiful countries in the world – Reader's vote

 What you love: “The contrast in scenery and beauty to be found in the people and culture”

 Nudging Italy from the top spot, New Zealand’s “amazing scenery” had big impact on big numbers of you.
-The same goes for the “diversity of landscapes” in New Zealand, especially the “contrast in scenery between the mountains and beaches”.
+The same goes for the “diversity of things to do in New Zealand" and the “contrast in scenery between the mountains and beaches”.

-Book a tailor-made trip to New Zealand to discover why it’s captured the hearts of so many Rough Guides’ readers.
+Check out our New Zealand itineraries to discover why it’s captured the hearts of so many Rough Guides’ readers.

 shutterstock_180140354